Triple-Whale/triple-whale-public-apis/examples/node/README.md

 You can choose to use either the OAuth or API Key example, but not both.
 When in doubt, listen to the CLI 🤖

+Your needs should determine which example you use:

+1. If you are building a public app, and wish to push and display your own data within Triple Whale, you should use OAuth.

+2. If you simply want to pull data from Triple Whale, you should use an API Key.

+**NOTE: To be clear, you cannot push or pull your own data from Triple Whale unless you are using OAuth.**

 ### 🅰️ OAuth

 You can obtain your OAuth credentials by visiting [https://developers.triplewhale.com/](https://developers.triplewhale.com/) and creating a new app.